karlbuscheck/multi-modal-shopping-classifier/README.md

 # Building a Multi-Modal Classifier for Shopping Recommendations

 Operating at the frontier of machine learning, multi-modal classification is a type of classification problem where the input is composed of different types of data -- text, tabular, even images, audio, and video.
-This multi-modal classification project demonstrates how to effectively combine textual data (customer reviews) processed by a fine-tuned BERT model with tabular features processed through a neural network to predict.
+This multi-modal classification project demonstrates how to effectively combine textual data (customer reviews) processed by a fine-tuned BERT model with tabular features processed through a neural network to predict if a given shopper would recommend a given item.
 You can read all about our model that we will be using for this task -- Google's bert-base-uncased -- [right here](https://huggingface.co/google-bert/bert-base-uncased) on Hugging Face.

 ## View the full notebook right here: